Judy Darcy

 Judy Darcy (born 1950) is a Canadian health care advocate, trade unionist, and former politician.
 Darcy was the first Minister of Mental Health and Addictions of British Columbia.
-She was the fourth National President of the Canadian Union of Public Employees from 1991 until 2003, making her the second woman and second Jewish-Canadian person to hold the post, and business manager of the Hospital Employees' Union from 2005 to 2011.
+She was the fourth National President of the Canadian Union of Public Employees from 1991 until 2003, making her the second woman and second Jewish-Canadian to hold the post, and business manager of the Hospital Employees' Union from 2005 to 2011.

 Darcy was elected to the Legislative Assembly of British Columbia in the 2013 election, as a BC NDP candidate for the provincial constituency of New Westminster.
+She did not seek a third term in the 2020 provincial election.

 Early life

 Darcy was born Ida Maria Judith Borunsky in Denmark and came to Canada with her parents when she was 18 months old.
 Her father was a research chemist who was a shipping clerk for years until he could re-establish his credentials in Canada and resume work in his profession.

 Her father, Jules (Youli) Simonovich Borunsky, was a Russian Jew whose family had moved to France following the Russian Revolution.
 Borunsky's first wife was a French Catholic woman.
 During the war he enlisted in the French Army and was taken prisoner during the Battle of Dunkirk.
-During his detention as a Prisoner of war, he survived and avoided deportation to a concentration camp by hiding his Jewishness and pretending to be a devout Catholic, including Catholic references and symbols in his letters to his wife as part of the ruse.
+During his detention as a Prisoner of War, he survived and avoided deportation to a concentration camp by hiding his Jewishness and pretending to be a devout Catholic, including Catholic references and symbols in his letters to his wife as part of the ruse.
 With Paris occupied by the Nazis, Borunsky convinced his father that it would be safer for him to join the rest of the family in Kovno, Lithuania.
 However, four days after he arrived, the town was invaded by the Nazis.
 Einsatzgruppen murdered most of the Jewish population, presumably including Borunsky's father, sister, her husband and their daughter.
 According to Darcy, her father "carried tremendous guilt, [t]he guilt of having survived when others died and the guilt of having sent his father to his death."
 Borunsky's first wife died of illness around the end of the war.
 Borunsky, after being liberated, worked as deputy director of a United Nations Refugee Agency displaced persons camp where he met Else Margrethe Rich, a veteran of the Danish resistance movement who found work on the staff of the camp after the war.
 Traumatized by the war and the loss of his family, and afraid of further anti-Semitic oppression, Borunsky continued to hide his Jewishness from everyone except for his wife until later life.